Billy Sing: Western Front

 At the end of November 1915, Sing suffered from myalgia and was confined to the hospital ship HMHS Gloucester Castle for almost two weeks.
 During this time, he was conveyed to Malta, then Ismaïlia, Egypt.
 While in Egypt, he was also hospitalised with parotitis and mumps, but rejoined his unit at the end of March 1916.
 Australian soldiers stationed in Egypt including Billy Sing were major customers of Egyptian prostitutes in the local red light districts and brothels.
 High prices by the prostitutes led to the Wasser red light area becoming the scene of a major riot by New Zealand and Australian soldiers on Good Friday in 1915.

 Sing transferred to the 31st Infantry Battalion on 27 July 1916 at Tel-el-Kibir and sailed to England the following month.
 Following a brief period of training in England, he sailed for France and entered action on the Western Front in January 1917.
 He was wounded in action several times, and commended many times in reports by Allied commanders.
 In March 1917, he was wounded in the left leg and hospitalised in England.
-In May 1917, while recovering in Scotland, he met waitress Elizabeth A. Stewart (c.
-1896–unknown), who was the daughter of Royal Navy cook George Stewart.
+In May 1917, while recovering in Scotland, he met waitress Elizabeth A. Stewart (1896–1977), who was the daughter of Royal Navy cook George Stewart.
 The two were married on 29 June 1917 in Edinburgh.
 In July 1917, Elizabeth Sing's address was noted in records as 6 Spring Gardens, Stockbridge, Edinburgh.

 After a month with his new wife, Sing returned to the trenches in France in August 1917, but was in very poor health due to his battle wounds and the effects of gas poisoning.
 It is not clear whether he operated as a sniper on the Western Front, but in September 1917, he led a unit in the Battle of Polygon Wood in counter-sniper operations.
 For this action, he was awarded the Oorlogskruis (Belgian Croix de Guerre) in 1918, and was also recommended for the Military Medal—but never received it.
 In November 1917, he was confined to hospital again due to problems with his previously wounded leg.
 In mid-February 1918, he was hospitalised due to a gunshot wound in the back.
 Sing suffered lung disease from his exposure to gas, and it soon brought his military career to an end.